varjo/writeups/htb/unattended/Unattended.md

 ![](pictures/initial_nmap.png)

-Ports 80 and 443 are the only ones open.
+Ports 80 and 443 are the only ports open.
 Take note of the ssl cert common name `www.nestedflanders.htb` this is a potential virtual host name that needs to be enumerated.
+Adding this entry to our `/etc/hosts` file will aid in testing.

 ### Web
 Browsing to both ports by IP yields no results, but `https://www.nestedflanders.htb` yields an Apache2 Debian landing page; we will continue to use this vhost for future enumeration.
-An interesting note is that Wappalyzer claims thoe host is running `Nginx 1.10.3` despite the Apache2 landing page.
+An interesting note is that Wappalyzer claims the host is running `Nginx 1.10.3` despite the Apache2 landing page.

 ![](pictures/Screenshot_2023-03-27_13_10_48.png)

-We will use `gobuster` to brute force directories against this vhost.
+Manually browsing the site yields no more results.
+We will use `gobuster` to brute force directories against `www.nestedflanders.htb`.

 ![](pictures/gobuster.png)

 Gobuster discovers the existence of `/index.php` and `/dev`.
 Browsing to `/index.php` reveals a custom web page for "Nested Flanders' Portfolio".
-Navigating to links on this page takes us to various `index.php?id=ID`, a parameter worth investigating shortly.
+Navigating to links on this page takes us to different`index.php?id=ID` pages, the `ID` parameter is worth investigating shortly.

 ![](pictures/main_page.png)

 The `/dev/` directory has a plaintext message "dev site has been moved to his own server".

+## Exploitation

 ## Nginx off-by-slash path normalization
 Following our note earlier about the `Nginx` wappalyzer result, it is worth playing with how paths are normalized.
 The [Nginx off-by-slash](https://blog.detectify.com/2020/11/10/common-nginx-misconfigurations/) bug was found to be applicable here.
-Browsing to `https://www.nestedflanders.htb/dev../` results in a `403 forbidden`, going further up the directory stack to `https://www.nestedflanders.htb/dev../html/index.php` allows us to download the source of `index.php`.
+Browsing to `https://www.nestedflanders.htb/dev../` results in a `403 forbidden`, going further up the directory tree to `https://www.nestedflanders.htb/dev../html/index.php` allows us to download the source of `index.php`.

 ## SQL Injection in index.php